Next JS Interview Questions and Answers [Updated]

 6. How do you configure custom error pages in Next.js?

-We have to create separate components for each error code we want to customize for example pages/404.js for 404 errors.
-These components will be then rendered automatically by Next.js when the corresponding error occurs.
+for 404 errors.
+These components will be then rendered automatically by Next.js when the corresponding error occurs.statusCode

 import React from 'react';